berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ### Day 37: Outside of class

 - Study for exam E2.
 The topics covered are listed in [TR2: Peerwise Review for E2](https://docs.google.com/document/d/1sEblI-RpJMNFl68I47aEJp2mzIbj0BeAmybSrgmXfvQ/edit?usp=sharing).
 Note that using Peerwise will be helpful, but not sufficient preparation for exam E2.
-- Complete homework from [FP4: Initial Video Planning](https://docs.google.com/document/d/1pmxFyKSLNr4loop0dk8GVfcZc4uLqOu5QMKLTimWJQI/edit?usp=sharing) by Friday, April 18.
+- Complete homework from [FP4: Initial Video Planning](https://docs.google.com/document/d/1pmxFyKSLNr4loop0dk8GVfcZc4uLqOu5QMKLTimWJQI/edit?usp=sharing) by Monday, April 21.

 ## Day 36: Friday, April 11, 2025